Anangpur

 Anangpur is a historical village located near Faridabad in Haryana, India.
 Anangpur forms a geographical triangle along with Mehrauli and Tugluqabad.
-It was the earliest settlement of the Tomara dynasty.
-Anangpur was the capital of the Tomar king, Anangpal Tomar I.
+It was the earliest settlement of the Tomar Rajput.
+Anangpur was the capital of Anangpal Tomar who had built the fort and monuments here.

 History

 Tomara dynasty (8th - 11th century CE)

-Anangpal I, first king of Tomara dynasty (c.736- 1052 CE), declared himself an independent ruler and established the Tomar Dynasty of Delhi in the early 8th century.
+Anangpal I, first king of Tomara dynasty (c.736- 1052 CE), declared himself an independent ruler and established the Tomara dynasty of Delhi in the early 8th century.
 He built his capital in this village and expanded his kingdom from there.
 He is said to have built numerous palaces and temples during his reign, the majority of which are diminished now.
-Last king of this dynasty was Anangpal Tomar (Anangpal II), who had built Delhi's Lal Kot, which was later renovated by Chauhan ruler and also came to be known as the Qila Rai Pithora.
+Last king of this dynasty was Anangpal (Anangpal II), who had built Delhi's Lal Kot, which was later renovated by Chauhan ruler and also came to be known as the Qila Rai Pithora.
 Tomara dynasty were overthrown by Chahamanas of Shakambhari, last Chahamana or Chauhan king was Prithviraj Chauhan, Qila Rai Pithora (earlier called Lal Kot) is named after him.

-The capital of Tomars changed a few times during the course of 457 years they ruled in the northern India.
+The capital of Tanwar changed a few times during the course of 457 years they ruled in the northern India.
 The first capital of the Tomar empire was Anangpur while the last one was Dhillikapuri (Delhi, Lal Kot).

 Chauhan dynasty (12th century CE)

-The Tomara's rule was followed by that of the Chahamanas and the mlechchha Sahavadina (Shihab ad-Din).
+The Tomara's rule was followed by that of the Chahamanas and Shihab ad-Din.